Spring (hydrology): Cultural representations

-Springs have been represented in culture through art, mythology and folklore throughout history.
-The Fountain of Youth is a mythical spring, which was said to restore youth to anyone who drank from it.
-It has been claimed that the fountain is located in St. Augustine, Florida, and was discovered by Juan Ponce de León in 1513, though it has not demonstrated the power to restore youth and most historians dispute the veracity of Ponce de León's discovery.
+Springs have been represented in culture through art, mythology, and folklore throughout history.
+The Fountain of Youth is a mythical spring which was said to restore youth to anyone who drank from it.
+It has been claimed that the fountain is located in St. Augustine, Florida, and was discovered by Juan Ponce de León in 1513.
+However, it has not demonstrated the power to restore youth, and most historians dispute the veracity of Ponce de León's discovery.

 Pythia, also known as the Oracle at Delphi was the high priestess of the Temple of Apollo.
 She delivered prophesies in a frenzied state of divine possession that were "induced by vapours rising from a chasm in the rock".
 It is believed that the vapors were emitted from the Kerna spring at Delphi.